Top 10 Most Underrated Anime Series

 The most underrated anime of all time.
 Its story is emotional, its animation is cutting-edge, and its music is epic.

-Dragon Ball GT Dragon Ball GT is a Japanese anime series based on Akira Toriyama's Dragon Ball manga.
-Produced by Toei Animation, the series premiered in Japan on Fuji TV on February 7, 1996, spanning 64 episodes until its end on November 19, 1997.
+Dragon Ball GT is a Japanese anime series based on Akira Toriyama's Dragon Ball manga.
+It was produced by Toei Animation and premiered in Japan on Fuji TV on February 7, 1996.
+The series ran for 64 episodes and concluded on November 19, 1997.

 Out of all the Dragon Ball series, this is the one that gets overlooked and that people don't really care for.